Code-Institute-Submissions/flux-time/README.md

  #### Imagery

 Illustrated hero images are used as part of a modern, flat aesthetic to provide a calming and welcoming experience for visitors.
-Scalable vetor graphics (svg's) are used to ensure images remain sharp at all screen sizes while keeping page load times to a minimum.
+Scalable vector graphics (svg's) are used to ensure images remain sharp at all screen sizes while keeping page load times to a minimum.

 The site also uses abstract images of blobs and waves, which are a [modern trend in web design](https://bashooka.com/inspiration/examples-of-blob-shapes-in-web-design/).
-The curves of these images helps to conteract the harsh "Lego block" aesthetic of default Bootstrap, creating a more enoyable and friendly user experience.
+The curves of these images helps to conteract the harsh "Lego block" aesthetic of default Bootstrap, creating a more enjoyable and friendly user experience.

 #### Visual Hierarchy and Conversion Rate Optimisation

 The site uses a clear [visual hierarchy](https://www.interaction-design.org/literature/topics/visual-hierarchy) to help both the site owner and visitors to the site achieve their goals.
 This includes:

-1. Learning details about what the product and service does.
+1. Learning details about what the product and service do.
 2. Seeing examples of other companies that use the product to build trust and credibility.
 3. Understanding the cost and differences between price plans.
-4. A form to help get acces to the product.
+4. A form to help get access to the product.
-5. A contact form if the vistor has any questions.
+5. A contact form if the visitor has any questions.

-All of the information is presented on one page without the need to click to additonal pages.
+All of the information is presented on one page without the need to click to additional pages.

 Consistent and repeated call to action buttons are intended to help the site owner convert visitors into customers.